 Allograft rejection is inflammation with specific pathologic changes in the allograft, due to the recipient’s immune system recognizing the non-self antigen in the allograft, with or without dysfunction of the allograft.

 Both innate and adaptive immune systems play a significant role in rejection, but the T lymphocytes are the principal cells that recognize the allograft.
 There are other costimulatory molecules, and cytokines also play a major role in this reaction.
 Depending on the histopathology and immunological characteristics, the renal transplant rejections can be classified broadly under the following categories:

 1) Hyperacute rejection: Happens minutes after transplant, and it is related to the preformed antibody or ABO incompatibility; this is rarely seen now due to the very sensitive cross-match tests performed before the transplant.

 2) Acute rejection: This can happen any time after transplant, usually within days to weeks after transplant.
 It classifies into the following:

 A) Antibody-mediated rejection- ABMR: which usually demonstrates evidence of circulating donor-specific alloantibodies and immunological evidence of antibody-mediated injuries to the kidney.
-Like inflammation of glomeruli (Glomerulitis) or peritubular capillary (peritubular capillaritis).
+Like inflammation of glomeruli (glomerulitis) or peritubular capillaries (peritubular capillaritis).

 3) Chronic rejection: It usually develops more than three months post-transplant.
-It can either be chronic antibody-mediated rejection or chronic T cells mediated rejection.
+It can either be chronic antibody-mediated rejection or chronic T cell-mediated rejection.